-In this post, the three major cyber threats facing businesses impacted by the Optus breach are discussed.
-Security responses for each threat are also mentioned to help you reduce the potential of these risks developing into breaches
+In this post, the three major cyber threats facing businesses impacted by the Optus breach of September 2022 are discussed.
+Security responses for each threat are also mentioned to help you reduce the potential of these risks developing into breaches.

 1. Business Email Compromise

 Business Email Compromise (BEC) is a type of email scam where a cybercriminal, pretending to be an employee, sends an email to colleagues requesting sensitive internal information.
 Sophisticated hackers could further compromise business emails caught up in the Optus data breach so that these fraudulent messages appear to be coming directly from them.
 Less sophisticated hackers could still conduct launch this attack, creating a new email that follows a similar convention to the one involved in the Optus breach.

 Cybercriminals performing such an attack depend upon recipients being too busy or distracted to notice the subtle differences between such emails.
 This ideal state of mind is encouraged by composing fraudulent emails with an extreme sense of urgency.

 Here’s an example of such a BEC attack from an email purporting to come from the CEO (a cyberattack known as CEO fraud).

 Headed to [name of state] for an urgent meeting with a huge potential client.
 My credit card is maxed out so I need you to transfer $5,000 to my account to cover the trip.

 I can’t miss this meeting so I need the money NOW!

 [cybecriminal account details]

 The objective of a BEC attack could be to trick employees into transferring funds into a cybercriminal account or to gain internal network credentials to gain unauthorised access to a corporate network.